Is Bad Ever Good?

 - Empathetic heart that can help bring others through their difficulties.

 Before you object with “That hasn’t happened to me.
-Nothing good has come from my situation!” remember God’s plans for you: ”to prosper you and not to harm you, plans to give you hope and a future” (Jeremiah 29:11, NIV).
+Nothing good has come from my situation!” remember God’s plans for you: “to prosper you and not to harm you, plans to give you hope and a future” (Jeremiah 29:11, NIV).
 And the good He desires may differ from your definition.
 But it will ultimately be good and bring good.
 In some cases, we won’t see–or understand–the good this side of heaven.
 But our omniscient God does.
+And He wants to give you hope.

 A Matter of Choice…Or More?